Small Business Multiplier and valuing a business

 For example, if the net profit of a business is $100,000 and the industry average multiplier is 3, the value of the business would be $100,000 x 3 = $300,000

 Keep in mind to seek professional help from an expert to get the best appraisal for your company.
-Their advice can run multiple valuation methods based on your company’s situation.
+Their advice can encompass multiple valuation methods tailored to your company’s specific situation.
 A clear business valuation is key to successfully selling your business now or in the future.

 Discounted Cash Flow (DCF)